rusi-ns/rusi-ns-web/wp-content/plugins/wp-statistics/readme.txt

 This is a security fix, please update immediately.

 == Changelog ==
+= 12.0.12 =
+* Added: Add-ons page!
+The Add-ons add functionality to your WP-Statistics.
+[Click here](https://wp-statistics.com/add-ons/) to see current Add-ons.
+* Updated: GeoIP library to v2.6.0
+* Updated: admin.min.css

+= 12.0.11 =
+* Release Date: August 17, 2017
+* Fixed: links issue in the last visitors page.
+* Fixed: i18n issues (hardcoded strings, missing or incorrect textdomains).
+* Updated: admin CSS style. set `with` for Hits column in posts/pages list.
+* Updated: Improve consistency, best practices and correct typos in translation strings.
+* Updated: More, Reload and Toggle arrow buttons in metaboxes are consistent with WP core widget metaboxes, with screen-reader-text and key navigation. by [Pedro Mendonça](https://profiles.wordpress.org/pedromendonca/).

 = 12.0.10 =
 * Release Date: July 24, 2017
 * Added: UptimeRobot to the default robots list.